General Messages > General Topics > Life of Faith

 Oh how our hearts beat high with joy,

-Whene’er we hear that glorious word!
+Whene’er we hear that glorious Word!

 Faith of our fathers, holy faith,